Katherine Therrien Elementary School

 - Parish Information- Address: 13120 116 ST NW Phone: 780 455 8592

-All of the Schools in the Edmonton Catholic School District use a Religious Education Program that is prescribed by our Alberta Bishops and provided through the National Office for Religious Education in Ottawa.
-The Program ranges from Kindergarten to Grade Twelve, and offers students with an overview of our Catholic faith as well as grade specific themes.
+All schools in the Edmonton Catholic School District use a religious education program that is prescribed by our Alberta Bishops and provided through the National Office for Religious Education in Ottawa.
+The program ranges from Kindergarten to Grade Twelve and offers students with an overview of our Catholic faith as well as grade specific themes.

 Our Parish Namesake: St. Edmund

 St. Edmund traces its name back to the first pastor of the parish, Father Edmund Gaborit s.c.j.
 The parish was named after his patron St. Edmund of Abingdon.